pcafstockf/PokerFace/src/site/markdown/quickstart.md

 ####new-hotness
 When PokerFace recieves a request for `https://www.mydomain.com/public/foo/bar.html`, it will make a proxy request to `https://new-hotness.mydomain.com/public/foo/bar.html`.
-However, **if** bar.html contains an absolute link to /assets/my.css, then the browser will request https://www.mydomain.com/assets/my.css, and then PokerFace will return a 404 response (since that does not start with either /public/* or /private/*).
+However, **if** bar.html contains an absolute link to /assets/my.css, then the browser will request `https://www.mydomain.com/assets/my.css`, and PokerFace will return a 404 response (since that does not start with either /public/* or /private/*).

 Remember, this DocumentRoot challenge is faced by all reverse proxies.
 Fortunately, there are work-arounds to solve this problem: